 Troy Ignelzi has been our Chief Financial Officer since March 2016.
 Prior to that, Mr. Ignelzi provided consulting services to us in February and March 2016.
 Mr. Ignelzi previously served as a member of the executive leadership teams at Juventas Therapeutics, a privately held biotechnology company, from 2014 to 2016.
 From 2013 to 2014, Mr. Ignelzi served as senior vice president - Operations & BD of Pharmalex, a regulatory affairs consulting company.
 Prior to Pharmalex, Mr. Ignelzi was vice president - Business Development at Esperion Therapeutics, a public pharmaceutical company, from 2009 to 2013.
 Mr. Ignelzi served as Vice President, BD & Strategic Planning at Insys Therapeutics, a specialty pharmaceutical company from 2007 to 2009.
-Previously, Mr. Ignelzi had served as a specialty senior sales representatives at Eli Lilly & Co., a pharmaceutical company, from February 2002 to August 2005.
 Mr. Ignelzi holds a B.S. in Accounting from Ferris State University.